spatialos/gdk-for-unity/docs/content/modules/core-and-feature-module-overview.md

 Call this to implement the player lifecycle module, adding all the necessary server systems to your server-worker.<br/>
 Call this when you create your [worker]({{urlRoot}}/content/workers/workers-in-the-gdk).

-* `EntityBuilder.AddPlayerLifecycleComponents(clientAccess, serverAccess)` - in the repository [here](https://github.com/spatialos/gdk-for-unity/tree/master/workers/unity/Packages/com.improbable.gdk.playerlifecycle/PlayerLifecycleHelper.cs).<br/>
+* `AddPlayerLifecycleComponents(entityBuilder, clientAccess, serverAccess)` - in the repository [here](https://github.com/spatialos/gdk-for-unity/tree/master/workers/unity/Packages/com.improbable.gdk.playerlifecycle/PlayerLifecycleHelper.cs).<br/>
 Call this to add the SpatialOS components used by the player lifecycle module to your entity.<br/>
 Call this during [entity template creation]({{urlRoot}}/content/entity-templates).